 The most common reason for women to request this operation is because the labia are perceived to be too large and aesthetically un-pleasing.
 A small number of women state that the large size of their labia make them noticeable in tight clothing, or make sports such as cycling uncomfortable.
 Women can become self-conscious about the size and shape of their labia over time, and also after childbirth when the labia can change.

-Assessment for this surgery
+Assessment for a labiaplasty

 What does this procedure involve?